marcandrysco/CSE227-Project/rep/rep.md

 ## Firefox Metadata Segfault

-Specific types of corruption of MPEG-4 video files causes an immediate crash of Firefox.
+Specific types of corruption of MPEG-4 video files cause an immediate crash of Firefox.
 Our investigation of the bug revealed that an uninitialized pointer is passed to the free function, causing a segmentation fault.
 In our limited testing, we were unable to determine if an attacker could control the unitialized pointer value in order to perform a remote exploit.
 Even without the ability to control the pointer value, an malicious website can easily crash the Firefox, closing all open windows and tabs.

+We traced the bug down to the following code.

 ```c
 GError* error;